Alison-Sousa/competitions/IMF/README.md

 # :earth_americas: IMF Economic Indicators Dashboard

 This is a simple Streamlit application that displays economic indicators for different countries using data from the International Monetary Fund (IMF).
+Access it here: [https://quant-challenge.streamlit.app/](https://imf-dashboard.streamlit.app/)

 ![Dashboard](dashboard.PNG)